Using Model Context Protocol (MCP) with Expo

 1

-The Expo MCP server supports integration with various AI tools.
+Expo MCP Server supports integration with various AI-assisted tools.
 Use the general settings below or expand your specific tool for detailed instructions:

 - Server type: Streamable HTTP